dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 ## Stages
 Handing over a dapp's control to a newly created SNS proceeds in the following high level steps.
-Note that the NNS community's approval is relevant in two steps (Step XX and XX).
+Note that the NNS community's approval is relevant in two steps (stages 3, 7, and 9).

 ### 1. Dapp developers choose the initial parameters of the SNS for a dapp
   As these parameters define not only the token name but also the tokenomics and how the governance